Employment and Training Administration (ETA), Labor.

 WIA provides a framework for a national workforce investment and employment system designed to meet both the needs of the nation's businesses and the needs of job seekers and workers who want to further their careers.
 ACWIA will provide resources for skill training in occupations that are in employer demand; one measure of this demand is employer H-1B applications for workers.
 In particular, industries that appear to generate the most H-1B demand include information technology and health.
 Appendix A to this Solicitation provides information on the kinds of occupations certified under the H-1B program by the Department of Labor for Fiscal Year 1999 (Oct.1, 1998 to May 1999), and the number of job openings certified in each occupation.

 This notice describes the application submission requirements, the process that eligible entities must use to apply for funds covered by this solicitation, and how grantees will be selected.
-It is anticipated that about $40 million will be available for funding the projects covered in this second-round solicitation, that approximately fifteen projects will be selected for funding, and that the maximum grant award will not exceed $3.0 million.
+It is anticipated that about $45 million will be available for funding the projects covered in this second-round solicitation, that approximately fifteen projects will be selected for funding, Start Printed Page 46959and that the maximum grant award will not exceed $3.0 million.

 FOR FURTHER INFORMATION CONTACT:

-This initiative will build on similar ETA initiatives that deal with the issue of skill shortages including the June 1998 dislocated worker technology demonstration, the new dislocated worker technology demonstration, the regional skills consortium building awards just announced, the individual training account demonstration grant awards just made and the skills strategies, partnership training/system building demonstration competitive procurement which was announced in the Federal Register on February 28.
+This initiative will build on similar ETA initiatives that deal with the issue of skill shortages including the June 1998 dislocated worker technology demonstration, the new dislocated worker technology demonstration, the regional skills consortium building awards announced in March 2000, the individual training account demonstration grant awards announced in February 2000 and the skills strategies, partnership training/system building demonstration awards which were announced in June.
 These efforts were intended to strengthen linkages between employers experiencing skill shortages in specific occupations and the publicly funded workforce development system.
 In June 1998, $7.5 million in JTPA Title III dislocated worker funds was awarded to 11 organizations throughout the country to train workers in skills related to the information technology industry.
 In June 1999, over $9.57 million was awarded to 10 grantees to train dislocated workers in the skills necessary to obtain work requiring advanced skills in occupations in manufacturing industry settings, including computers and electronics manufacturing, machinery and motor vehicles, chemicals and petroleum, specialized instruments and devices, and biomedics.
 On March 2, 2000, 23 awards totaling $15.2 million were announced for the regional skills consortium competition.
-Finally, this Solicitation is taking into account the experience gained from the first round of the H-1B competition for which 9 awards totaling $12.4 million were announced on February 10, 2000.End Further Info End Preamble Start Supplemental Information
+Finally, this Solicitation is taking into account the experience gained from the first and second rounds of the H-1B competition for which 9 awards totaling $12.4 million were announced on February 10, 2000 and 12 awards totaling $29.2 million were announced on July 19, 2000.End Further Info End Preamble Start Supplemental Information

 - Part I Application Process.